 Getting to Lopburi and the Monkey Temple

 We decided to take the train to Lopburi for the day.
-There are many tours that operate out of Bangkok and will do a combined Ayutthaya and Monkey Temple visit, but it is also easy to get to via public transport.
+There are many tours that operate day trips to Lopburi from Bangkok and will do a combined Ayutthaya and Monkey Temple visit, but it is also easy to get to via public transport.

 The added benefit of doing it under your own steam is that it will feel like more of an adventure and you’ll probably be able to miss the big groups, so the odds are the temple will be quiet.

-We decided to tie the visit in with an overnight stay in Ayutthaya, also a recommended place to visit, as if you catch the train from Bangkok, you’ll need to change at Ayutthaya before arriving in Lopburi anyway, and a day exploring the Ayutthaya temples is a lot of fun.
+We decided to tie the visit in with an overnight stay in Ayutthaya, also a recommended place to visit, as you’ll have to catch the train from Bangkok to Ayutthaya and change before arriving in Lopburi anyway, and a day exploring the Ayutthaya temples is a lot of fun.

 Arriving in Lopburi